Who are we?

 Founded in 1766, Rutgers is the eighth-oldest institution of higher education in the United States.
 Today Rutgers is a research university with $700 million annually in research and development expenditures, placing it among the top 25 in the United States.

 Where are we?

 Our location places you at the center of the world’s largest employment hub, with New York City only 20 minutes from Rutgers University—Newark and 45 minutes from Rutgers University—New Brunswick.
 Philadelphia is only 15 minutes from Rutgers University—Camden.
-Johnson & Johnson, JPMorgan Chase & Co., Deloitte, Citi, Ernst & Young LLP, Lockheed Martin, and Ericsson were among the top employers of our 2014 graduating class.
+The American Cancer Society, AT&T, Bank of America, DuPont, ExxonMobil, Goldman Sachs, Google, Kraft Foods, Merck, Microsoft, NBC Universal, PricewaterhouseCoopers, T-Mobile, Vanguard, and Yahoo were among the top employers of our recent graduating classes.

 What do we offer?

 Rutgers offers more than 100 undergraduate majors.
-We have top-ranked degree programs in business, liberal arts, humanities, and the sciences, including biology, pharmacy, and engineering.
-The student-faculty ratio is 14:1.
+We have top-ranked degree programs in business, liberal arts, humanities, and the sciences, including Biology, Pharmacy, and Engineering.
+The student-faculty ratio is 13:1 or less.

 Interested in research?

 More than 60% of Rutgers undergraduates take part in original research.
 Rutgers has more than 300 research centers and laboratories, including the internationally acclaimed Waksman Institute of Microbiology, the pioneering Center for Molecular and Behavioral Neuroscience, and the unique Center for Children and Childhood Studies.

 Rutgers has more than 400 student organizations.
 Our inclusive community is home to students of many faiths and traditions.